NVIDIA/deepops/roles/slurm/files/slurm-prolog-epilog/README.md

 This script will reset the application clocks on the GPUs, activate accounting, and clear the current logs.
 Inside this script there is a section that is commented out.
 That commented out section would execute a reset of the gpu.
-That is an action is is not always guarenteed to succeed and should be done with caution.
+That is an action is is not always guaranteed to succeed and should be done with caution.

 ## GPU Check
  - prolog-lspci